anyasb/portfolio/README.md

 # portfolio
-Some work samples as Technical Product Manager
+Some work samples as Technical Product Manager.
+Adding in progress (all non-proprietary).